Salzgitter, Germany: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you go to the Municipal Museum Château Salder, wear museum-appropriate clothing and take:
+If you see the Municipal Museum Château Salder, wear museum-appropriate clothing and take:

 What to do in Salzgitter, Germany